qawemlilo/blog/posts/2013-10-22_gruntjs-a-look-at-gruntexec.md

 The problem that I encountered with [grunt-exec](https://github.com/jharding/grunt-exec) is that it buffers output, which is inconvenient if you want to check each operation output individually.
 What I wanted was the ability to exit the Node process if any php file had syntax errors and prevent the zip file from being created.

-So I dived into the [grunt-exec](https://github.com/jharding/grunt-exec) code to see if I could solve the problem. [grunt-exec](https://github.com/jharding/grunt-exec) uses the `exec` method of the [child_process module](http://nodejs.org/api/child_process.html) to execute commands.
+So I dived into the [grunt-exec](https://github.com/jharding/grunt-exec) code to see if I could solve the problem. [grunt-exec](https://github.com/jharding/grunt-exec) uses the `exec` method of the [Child Process](http://nodejs.org/api/child_process.html) module to execute commands.
 When the `exec` method is called it returns the `ChildProcess object` which is an event emmiter.
 Bingo!
 All I needed to do was pass functions that accept the data event emmited by `ChildProcess object`'s `stdout` and `stderr` streams.
 I then replaced the callback option with 2 ondata event handlers.

 What the 2 functions do is check if the emmited data contains error reports, if so, exit the Node process.